uofajillian/edx-documentation/en_us/xblock/source/concepts/children.rst

 * To ensure the XBlock children are rendered correctly, add the ``fragment.content`` into the parent XBlock's HTML file, then use ``fragment.add_frag_resources()`` (or ``.add_frags_resources()``, to render all children).
-This ensure sthat the JavaScript and CSS of child elements are included.
+This ensures that the JavaScript and CSS of child elements are included.

-.. exampeles?
+.. examples?

 ********************************
 Accessing Children (Client-Side)
 ********************************

-To access XBlock children through the client, with JavaScript, the client-side (via Javascript), use the following methods.
+To access XBlock children through the client, with JavaScript, the client-side (via JavaScript), use the following methods.

 * Use ``runtime.children(element)``, where ``element`` is the DOM node that contains the HTML representation of your XBlock’s server-side view.